 Research and Analysis

-When entering a new market or evaluating competitors, AI helps you process and synthesize information quickly.
+When you are entering a new market or evaluating competitors, AI helps you process and synthesize information quickly.
 It can summarize competitor websites, identify themes in customer reviews, and help you develop research questions worth investigating further.

-Process documentation—something most businesses know they should do but rarely find time for—becomes less burdensome.
-Describe a process to AI, and it can generate documentation that you then review and refine.
+Process documentation, something most businesses know they should do but rarely find time for, becomes less burdensome.
+Describe a process to AI and it can generate documentation that you then review and refine.
 The initial documentation takes minutes instead of hours.

-Best Practices for Effective AI Use
+Best Practices for Working with AI

 Writing Better Prompts

 The quality of AI output depends heavily on the quality of your input.
-Vague prompts produce vague output; specific prompts produce specific, useful output.
+Vague prompts produce vague output.
+Specific prompts produce specific, useful output.
 A good prompt includes several elements that guide AI toward what you need.

 For example, "Write a blog post about marketing" produces generic output.
 "Act as a B2B marketing expert.
 Write a 500-word blog post about email marketing automation for small software companies.
 The audience is technical founders who are skeptical of marketing jargon.
 Use a conversational but professional tone.
 Include specific examples and end with three actionable takeaways."
-This detailed prompt produces dramatically more useful output.
+That detailed prompt produces dramatically more useful output.

 Iterating Toward Quality